rborn/clti/README.md

 ## Overview

+[CLTI](https://github.com/iamyellow/clti) stands for (C)ommand(L)ine(T)itanium(I)ntertace, and was originally a fork of [Titanium](https://github.com/appcelerator/titanium), but after changing a lot of stuff, it cannot be considered a fork anymore.
+Now it's just a wrapper for Titanium's SDK python scripts.

+## Notice

-[CLTI](https://github.com/iamyellow/clti) is a [Command Line Tool (CLI)](http://en.wikipedia.org/wiki/Command-line_interface) I use for working with [Appcelerator Titanium](https://github.com/appcelertor).
-It means it only fits my needs (but maybe somebody's else needs too).
-So, as I'm on a Mac (running ML) I guess it won't run in Windows / Linux.
+- I'm on a Mac (running ML), so I guess it won't run in Windows / Linux / maybe OS X < 10.8.

-Originally `CLTI` was a fork of [Titanium](https://github.com/appcelerator/titanium), but after too much changes I cannot consider a real fork anymore.

 ## CLTI install